kimtth/xmpp-socketio-rabbitmq/Readme.md

     ID: guest2@domain-name Password: guest

-- Conclusion of XMPP client using StanzaJS / simple-XMPP
+- Conclusion of XMPP client using StanzaJS / simple-xmpp / xmpp.js

+These APIs support a wrapper for common events such as connect, disconnect, send. but for handling message-queue and route, broadcast, it needs to develop a custom layer for communicating with ejabberd API.

  ```
  StanzaJS: Not sufficient explanation on API documents and few implementation and example.